panosale/PythonLearningGR/README.md

 * 3 Python Projects That Will Help Automate Your Life | by Frank Andrade | Nov, 2021 | Towards Data Science - https://towardsdatascience.com/3-python-projects-that-will-help-automate-your-life-b6d48a4c1fa2

 * Python Project – How to Build Tony Stark's JARVIS with Python - https://www.freecodecamp.org/news/python-project-how-to-build-your-own-jarvis-using-python/

+* Top 5 Python Projects for Beginners to Look Out for in 2022 - https://www.analyticsinsight.net/top-5-python-projects-for-beginners-to-look-out-for-in-2022/ or locally [HERE](https://github.com/panosale/PythonLearningGR/files/8061240/Top.5.Python.Projects.for.Beginners.to.Look.Out.for.in.2022.pdf)